kaltura/playkit-android-samples/SubtitleSideloading/README.md

-# Tracks Selection Sample
+# Subtitle Sideloading Sample

 ## Purpose

-This PlayKit sample show how to use Tracks Selection with PlayKit SDK.
+This PlayKit sample show how to use Subtitle Sideloading with PlayKit SDK.

 For more info see [documentation](https://vpaas.kaltura.com/documentation/Mobile-Video-Player-SDKs/v3_Android_TracksSelection.html)

 ## How to use

-1. Open TracksSelection project in Android Studio.
+1. Open SubtitleSideloading project in Android Studio.
 2. Compile.
 3. You will have 3 dropdown menus:
  * Video tracks.